YanGranat/ClipAIble/PERMISSIONS.md

 **Why needed:** To extract content from any website you visit.
 The extension needs to:
 1. Read the page HTML to find article content
 2. Download images embedded in articles
-3. Make API calls to AI providers (OpenAI, Google, Anthropic, ElevenLabs)
+3. Make API calls to AI/TTS providers (OpenAI, Google, Anthropic, ElevenLabs, Qwen, Respeecher)

 ## Data Privacy